 Around 5.4 million properties in England are at risk of flooding from rivers and the sea, surface water or both.
 Annual flood damage costs for the whole of the UK are estimated to be in the region of £1.1 billion.
 It is not possible to prevent all flooding or coastal erosion, but the impacts on communities can be reduced with effective flood and coastal erosion risk management (FCERM).

 The Department for Environment, Food and Rural Affairs (Defra) is the lead Government department on flood policy and provides funding for FCERM projects, predominantly through the Environment Agency.
 The previous Government published a National Flood Resilience Review in September 2016 which assessed how the country can be better protected from future flooding and increasingly extreme weather events; and committed to publish a 25-year environment plan which was expected to include an integrated approach to flood risk alleviation.
-The 2017 Conservative manifesto reaffirmed the commitment to publishing a 25-year plan for the environment.
+The plan is expected to be published by the end of 2017 or early 2018.

 There are several different authorities involved in managing flood risk in England, including: the Environment Agency; regional flood and coastal committees; lead local flood authorities; local authorities; and internal drainage boards.
 Importantly, all powers relating to flooding and land drainage are permissive, so the various bodies involved do not have a duty to take action.
 Landowners have the main responsibility for safeguarding their land and property against flooding.